-Locations · Cloudflare for Teams documentation
+Locations

 Source IPv4 address

 Gateway uses the public source IPv4 address of your network to identify your location, apply policies and log DNS requests.
-When creating a location, the Teams dashboard automatically identifies the public source IP address.
+When creating a location, the Zero Trust dashboard automatically identifies the public source IP address.

 Users on the Enterprise plan have the option of manually entering one or more IP addresses of their choice.
-This enables them to protect networks even if they're not connecting from any of those networks' IP addresses when creating the location on the Teams dashboard.
+This enables them to protect networks even if they’re not connecting from any of those networks' IP addresses when creating the location on the Zero Trust dashboard.

 IPv6 address